 The Mitragyna speciosa tree is an evergreen member of the coffee family that is found in the deep, rich jungles of Southeast Asia.
 Over the last decade, kratom has garnered increased attention as more and more people look for plant-based nootropics.
 Fed by a largely acidic soil filled with rich volcanic minerals and the hot, humid environment of the South Pacific, the leaves of this tree have a unique blend of alkaline chemicals that has made it an important ethnobotanical to the indigenous people of the area for hundreds of years.
-Considered an important medicinal plant, local populations traditionally use kratom as a traditional solution for pain relief and alertness.
+Considered an important medicinal plant, local populations traditionally use kratom for its soothing and stimulating aromas.

 Characterized by veins that change from white to green and finally red as they age, kratom leaves were traditionally chewed raw or dried and ground into a powder that could be used as incense or infused into a tea.
 This plant came to the attention of the West in the 1800s before natural nootropics were a hot topic and was largely ignored until troops returning from the Vietnam War brought home tales of a local foliage that helped them stand watch through the longest nights, remain alert, and improved their performance under grueling combat conditions.
 This sparked interest in the potential of kratom as a nootropic.

 It’s important to understand that in the United States, kratom is not sold or approved for human consumption.
 Rather it is sold only for educational and research purposes.
 This is due in part to FDA guidelines which state once an active ingredient has entered the process of being approved as a pharmaceutical — as kratom previously was — it can no longer be marketed for consumption without specific FDA approval.
 It is, however, available as an incense in many varieties that provide aromas of various effects and qualities.